A flame propagation model on a network with application to a blocking problem: Introduction

 where $S$ is a distance function characterized by solving the associated stationary equation

 In the recent time, there is an increasing interest in the study of nonlinear differential equations on networks since they describe various phenomena as traffic flow, blood circulation, data transmission, electric networks, etc (see \cite{gp,m}).
+Concerning Hamilton-Jacobi equations on networks, we mention the recent papers \cite{acct,IM,ls,sc} where different notions of viscosity solution have been introduced; we refer to \cite{CMcompar} for a comparison among some of them.

-Concerning Hamilton-Jacobi equations on networks, we mention the recent papers \cite{acct,cms,clm,imz,sc}.
-In this paper, following the approach in \cite{sc}, we cope existence, uniqueness and regularity for evolutive Hamilton-Jacobi equations on networks.
-In particular we prove that the Hopf-Lax formula \eqref{int-hopf} can be extended to this framework.
-The main issue of our investigation is to tackle transition vertices (namely, points of the network where several edges meet each other).
-Actually, in our framework a suitable definition of viscosity solution at transition vertices (together with the standard one at points inside edges) will ensure the well posedness of the problem.
-Let us recall that this feature also happens for stationary first order equations (see \cite{acct, imz,sc}) whereas, for second order equations, some transition conditions (the so-called Kirchhoff condition) need to be imposed (see \cite{m} and references therein).
+This paper is divided into two parts; in the former one, following the approach in \cite{ls}, we prove that the Hopf-Lax formula \eqref{int-hopf} can be extended to this framework.
+The main issue of the investigation is to tackle transition vertices (namely, points of the network where several edges meet each other).
+Actually, a suitable definition of viscosity solution at transition vertices (together with the standard one at points inside edges) will ensure the well posedness of the problem.
+Let us recall that this feature also happens for stationary first order equations (see \cite{acct,IM,ls,sc}) whereas, for second order equations, some transition conditions (the so-called Kirchhoff condition) need to be imposed (see \cite{cms,m} and references therein).
 In the second part of the paper we illustrate our results with a concrete application: the {\it blocking} problem.
-Suppose that a fire breaks up in some region of an oil pipeline.
+Suppose that a fire breaks up in some part of an oil pipeline.
 A central controller can stop the propagation of the fire by closing the junctions of the pipes, represented by the vertices of the network.
 The controller spends some time to reach the junctions which become unavailable when they are reached by the fire front.
-Therefore only a subset of the vertices can be closed on time to get fire under control.
+Therefore only a subset of the vertices can be closed on time to stop the fire.
 The aim is to find a strategy which maximizes the part of the network preserved by the fire.
-We give a characterization of the optimal strategy and we study the corresponding flame propagation in the network.
+We give a characterization of the optimal strategy and we study the corresponding flame propagation in the the network.
 Moreover we describe a numerical scheme for the solution of the problem and we present some numerical examples.

+This paper is organized as follows: in the rest of the Introduction we set our notations.
+Section~\ref{sect:2} is devoted to the theoretical problem; Section~\ref{sect:3} is devoted to the application to the blocking problem also providing some numerical simulations.